Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin

-We prove that there exists the unique odd meromorphic solution of dP3, $u(\tau)$ such that $u(0)=0$, and study some its properties, mainly: the coefficients of its Taylor expansion at the origin and asymptotic behaviour at infinity. \\ {\bf Mathematics Subject Classification}: 34M40, 33E17, 34M50, 34M55, 34M60 \\ Short title: The Degenerate Third Painlev\'e Equation
+\Abstract{We prove that there exists the unique odd meromorphic solution of dP3, $u(\tau)$ such that $u(0)=0$, and study some of its properties, mainly: the coefficients of its Taylor expansion at the origin and asymptotic behaviour as $\tau\to+\infty$.}